Last Updated on August 25, 2022 by James Ewen

 Data is the raw material marketers need to make sense of things so that they can do their job with precision and purpose.
-It’s what empowers marketers to understand their customers, based on the actions they take, revealing their most authentic intentions.
+There’s a million marketing tools and templates available on platforms such as Notion, but this understanding is what empowers marketers to understand their customers, based on the actions they take, revealing their most authentic intentions.

 In a recent survey, 40% of brands plan to expand their data-driven marketing budgets, while 88% of marketers used data to enhance their understanding of the customer.
 Quite clearly, data is slowly becoming to marketers; what oxygen is to humans.

 In this article, we’ll look into how data is revolutionizing the world of marketing.
 If you’re a marketer, you’ll get some robust insights into how data-driven marketing is shaping the future of your profession.
 So let’s get into it!

 Personalization Of Marketing Campaigns

 Imagine being greeted by your first name the second you visit a website.
 Or receiving an email addressed to your name with a list of your favorite products.
 Better yet, being notified about ordering your groceries every week with personalized recipe recommendations.
 Are you impressed yet?

 That’s precisely what data-driven marketing enables you to do.
 By collecting critical pieces of data about customers at various marketing touchpoints, like their name, contact details, what they’re interested in, what they’d like to hear about and who they want to hear from, marketers are empowered to be strategic in all their campaigns.